-Cement is a key ingredient that gives concrete its strength and is responsible for 7% of global carbon dioxide (CO2) emissions.
+Cement is a crucial ingredient that strengthens concrete and is responsible for 7% of global carbon dioxide (CO2) emissions.
 For example, emissions from power plants are used by oil companies to increase production, but oilfield companies cannot borrow for carbon capture projects.

 This summer, the largest company in Akers ASA entered the renewable energy sector with the founding of Akers Offshore Wind (AKER) and the capture of CO2 from Akers Horizons.